Destinations Florida Travel Tips

 The Siesta Key Breeze Trolley, otherwise known as the Siesta Breeze Trolley, offers free round-trip service from Siesta Key Village to Turtle Beach, with many stops along the way.

-Likewise, Jonny’s Original Free Beach Rides operates a fleet of electric vehicles that seat six and can transport your gear like beach chairs, coolers, and shopping items.
+Likewise, Jonny’s Original Free Beach Rides operates a fleet of electric vehicles that seat six and can transport your gear, like beach chairs, coolers, and shopping items.
 They’ve become a tourist attraction in their own right and are frequently featured in photos of the island.

 Other free, convenient, and eco-friendly transportation options include Siesta Key Free Ride and Siesta Key Frog Hop!

+Additional planning tip: Some of these options require you to call and reserve a pickup time.
 Also, though they are free to ride, these companies are all greatly appreciative and reliant on tips.

-9. Rent a Bike or Other Land Rental
+10. Rent a Bike or Other Land Rental

 If you’re trying to determine what to do in Siesta Key, I highly recommend renting bikes!